foolin/golem-lang/tools/docs/md/tour.md

 A [Function](func.html) is a sequence of [`expressions`](#TODO) and [`statements`](#TODO)
 that can be invoked to perform a task.
 We have already encountered quite a few
-functions: builtin functions like `println`, and a few fields like the ones on a list.
+functions: builtin functions like `println`, and a few field functions like the ones on a list.

 ### Function Syntax